AVSLab/basilisk/src/fswAlgorithms/effectorInterfaces/forceTorqueThrForceMapping/forceTorqueThrForceMapping.rst

 Executive Summary
 -----------------
 This module maps commanded forces and torques defined in the body frame of the spacecraft to a set of thrusters.
-It is capable of handling CoM offsets and directions with no thrusters.
+It is capable of handling Center of Mass (CoM) offsets and non-controllable axis.
+In contrast to :ref:`thrForceMapping`, this module only handles on-pulsing, but not off-pulsing.
+Further, it provides a single force/torque projection onto the thrusters and thus lacks some of the robustness features of :ref:`thrForceMapping`.

+The commanded force and torque input messages are optional, and the associated vectors are zeroed if no input message is connected.
+This provides a general capability to map control torques, forces or torques and forces onto a set of thrusters.

 Message Connection Descriptions
 -------------------------------